-Fidelity Life Assurance Company Limited (“Fidelity Life”) wishes to ensure that its people observe a high standard of business and personal ethics while carrying out their duties for, and responsibilities to Fidelity Life, and should always practice honesty and integrity in fulfilling their responsibilities to Fidelity Life and comply with applicable laws and regulations.
+The Fidelity Group being Fidelity Life and its wholly owned subsidiaries wishes to ensure that its people observe a high standard of business and personal ethics while carrying out their duties for, and responsibilities to Fidelity Life and the Group, and should always practice honesty and integrity in fulfilling their responsibilities to Fidelity Life and the Group and comply with applicable laws and regulations.

 This policy has the following objectives:

-- To ensure that all matters are investigated appropriately, and that specific action is taken to remedy any Serious Concerns or Serious Wrongdoing;
+- to ensure that all matters are investigated appropriately, and that specific action is taken to remedy any Serious Concerns or Serious Wrongdoing;

-a) What sorts of Serious Concerns or Serious Wrongdoing should be reported
+a.
+What sorts of Serious Concerns or Serious Wrongdoing should be reported?

 ‘Serious Concern’ includes:

-- calling out poor culture or conduct
+- Calling out poor culture or conduct

-- breach of any Company Policy
+- Breach of any company policy

-- unsafe work practice or environment
+- Unsafe work practice or environment

-- bullying and harassment
+- Bullying and harassment

-- suspicion of fraud and corruption
+- Suspicion of fraud and corruption

-- abuse of authority by Fidelity Life People
+- Abuse of authority by People

 - an act, omission, or course of conduct that constitutes: